18 Factors that Determine Homeowners Insurance Rates

 6. Insure your home, not your property or land.

-You don’t need to insure your home’s purchase price if the majority of its value comes from the land.
-If you lose your home, you’ll need to rebuild the structure and parts of the landscaping.
-The actual land itself doesn’t need to be insured.
-If you get a home appraisal, it should list the value of the improvements, including the things you’ll have to pay to replace.
-It will help you determine the actual coverage that you’ll need.
+You don't need to insure the purchase price of your home if the majority of its value comes from the land.
+If you lose your home, you'll need to rebuild the structure and parts of the landscaping.
+The actual land itself doesn't need to be insured.
+If you get a home appraisal, it should list the value of the improvements, including the things you'll have to pay to replace.
+It will help you determine the actual coverage that you'll need.

 Are you seeking a quality homeowners insurance policy?
 SmartFinancial is an intelligent way to find great coverage at an affordable price.
-All you’ll need to do is complete our short survey.
-We’ll provide you with multiple premiums and coverage from local insurance companies.
-To get started, fill out the form on this page.
+All you'll need to do is complete our short survey.
+We'll provide you with multiple premiums and coverage from local insurance carriers.
+To get started, enter your zip code on his page.

 Get a Free Home Insurance Quote Online Now.